-- that have comparable business models and strategy; - with whom we compete for talent, capital and customers; and - of a similar size and complexity.
+- that have comparable business models and strategy; - · with whom we compete for talent, capital and customers; and - that are of a similar size and complexity.

-In selecting new peer companies and evaluating the continued inclusion of current peers, the Compensation Committee also considered companies:
+In selecting new peer companies and evaluating the continued inclusion of current peers, the Compensation Committee also considers companies:

-- in apparel and/or other general consumer product (non-durable goods) industries; - with multiple distribution channels and wholesale operations; - of a similar revenue size, market capitalization and margins; - that consider us to be a peer for compensation purposes plus the peer companies identified by our apparel peer companies; - used by us for financial comparison purposes; and - used in the most recent ISS peer group for purposes of the chief executive officer pay-for-performance test.
+- in apparel and/or other general consumer product (non-durable goods) industries; - with multiple distribution channels and wholesale operations; - of a similar revenue size, market capitalization and margins; - that consider us to be a peer for compensation purposes plus the peer companies identified by our apparel peer companies; - · used by us for financial comparison purposes; and - used in the most recent Institutional Shareholder Services ("ISS") peer group for purposes of the chief executive officer pay-for-performance test.

-During 2013, the Compensation Committee considered the composition of our peer group in light of these parameters and approved only minor changes to the group as compared to 2012: Collective Brands, Inc. and The Warnaco Group, Inc. (which had been acquired and were no longer publicly traded) were replaced with American Eagle Outfitters, Inc. and Gildan Activewear Inc. Our current peer group consists of the following 18 companies:
+During 2014, the Compensation Committee considered the composition of our peer group in light of these parameters and made no changes to the group as compared to 2013, with the exception of the elimination of Jones Apparel Group, Inc., which was acquired during 2014.
+The 2014 peer group consisted of the following 17 companies:

-2013 P eer Group
+20 14 Peer Group

 Apparel Companies Consumer Products Companies

 American Eagle Outfitters, Inc. The Clorox Company

 Carter's Inc. Energizer Holdings, Inc.

-Fifth & Pacific Cos.
-Fortune Brands Home & Security, Inc.
+Gildan Activewear, Inc. Fortune Brands Home & Security, Inc.

-Gildan Activewear Inc. Hasbro, Inc.
+Kate Spade & Co. (formerly Fifth & Pacific Cos.)
+Hasbro, Inc.

-Jones Apparel Group, Inc. The Hershey Company
+L Brands, Inc. (formerly Limited Brands, Inc.) The Hershey Company

-Limited Brands, Inc. Jarden Corporation

 PVH Corp.
-Mattel, Inc.
+Jarden Corporation

-Quiksilver, Inc. Newell Rubbermaid Inc.
+Quiksilver, Inc. Mattel, Inc.

 V.F.
+Corporation Newell Rubbermaid Inc.

-Corporation Stanley Black & Decker, Inc.
+Stanley Black & Decker, Inc.